Concise Dictionary of Modern Medicine

 But the opposite end of the spectrum is equally problematic.
 The “logo-naut” who drills down on a term can unintentionally pop out in China saddled with far too much, or even unrelated, information.
-What’s needed in the marketplace is a medical dictionary written by a doctor that provides Goldilocks (that’s you) with a porridge that’s just right.
+What’s needed in the marketplace is a medical dictionary written by a doctor that provides Goldilocks (that’s you) with porridge that’s just right, and which includes the newer terminology.

 It was gratifyingly well-received as a paper product by the targeted professional student and junior doctor audience.
 Its popularity expanded to reach a wider public from allied health professionals including nurses, physical therapists and medical transcriptionists to generic logophiles.
 Given that The Concise Dictionary of Modern Medicine contains a cornucopia of useful terms that aren’t in the big medical dictionaries, I view it as a necessary supplement to either the Stedman’s or Dorland’s…which students may soon find make excellent doorstops or add just enough height to junior’s booster seat so he can fling mashed potatoes from eye level.

-While I have revised The Concise–addressing all of the issues raised in one particular book review–paper dictionaries are headed towards extinction—I’ll let someone else switch off the lights when that last ship sails out of the harbour.
+While I have revised The Concise–addressing all of the issues raised in one particular book review–paper dictionaries are headed towards extinction—I’ll let someone else switch off the lights at the port when that last ship sails from the harbour.
 This edition thus straddles the divide between the fading paper and the burgeoning electronic worlds of medical lexicography.

 I ask the reader who stumbles on the occasionally bumpy syntax in this work to be gentle, as I’m addressing everything at the database level.
 I take it for granted that the average reader using this work will know “standard” abbreviations–e.g., CSF, WBCs, RBCs, Hb, Hct and so on.
 Call it my Eurotrash-in-training snobbery or blame it on the three semesters I spent studying in Berlin, but EKG stands as electrocardiogram and electrocardiography; let the lexicographers wriggle and writhe.